parcoil/updatectrl/docs/quickstart.md

 - **Automatic Discovery**: Finds all running containers automatically
 - **No Configuration**: Works out-of-the-box with existing containers
 - **Isolation**: Runs in its own container without affecting host system
-- **Easy Updates**: Update updatectl itself by rebuilding the image
+- **Easy Updates**: Update updatectrl itself by rebuilding the image

 ### How It Works

-Updatectl will automatically monitor all containers with `docker.io/`, `ghcr.io/`, or registry images and restart them when new versions are available.
+Updatectrl will automatically monitor all containers with `docker.io/`, `ghcr.io/`, or registry images and restart them when new versions are available.
 It inspects container ports and environment variables to preserve your configuration.

 Then run: